ddhartma/Dog-Breed-Classifier/README.md

 #### Amazon Web Services

 You can use Amazon Web Services to launch an [EC2 GPU instance](https://aws.amazon.com/de/ec2/).
 However, this service is not for free.

+## Acknowledgments
+* This is a project of the Udacity Nanodegree program 'Deep Learning'.
+Please check this [link](https://www.udacity.com/course/deep-learning-nanodegree--nd101) for more information.